achille-martin/pyqt-crom/README.md

 1) Download a set of external dependencies

-- Identify the list of packages required to build the app from `$APP_DIR/pyqtdeploy-app/sysroot.json`
-- A folder has been created to hold the resources (with the desired versions): `$APP_DIR/pyqtdeploy-app/resources`.
+A folder has been created to hold the resources (with the desired versions): `$APP_DIR/pyqtdeploy-app/resources`.

 A file called `download_sources.sh` has been added to `$APP_DIR/pyqtdeploy-app/resources` to gather all resources at once.
 Please download the sources: